-The benefits also include certain post-employment medical and prescription drug benefits to union employees who have reached 20 years of service and are under age 60; and benefit eligibility changes from 20 to 10 years for employees 60 years of age or older.
-The same coverage is provided to spouses and dependents of eligible union retirees until the death of the retiree.
-Surviving spouses are required to contribute the full cost of coverage and dependents are offered coverage under COBRA.
+The same coverage is provided to spouses or domestic partners and dependents of eligible nonsupervisory union retirees until the death of the retiree.
+Surviving spouses or domestic partners are required to contribute the full cost of coverage and dependents are offered coverage under COBRA.